Pilgore-pi/Open-proger-notes/README.md

 - Cryptography
 - Shaders: **GLSL**, **HLSL** (Programs that are executed on GPU)
 - Other programming languages: **Python**, **Scala**
+- Design patterns
+- Testing: **Unit testing**
 %%- **Docker**%%
 %%- **Arduino**%%
 - Computer components

 #### Why did i create this knowledge base?

 I was trying to understand the IT concepts by writing my thougths on paper, then in Word and, finally,  in Obsidian.
 I love to dig into programming and learn it in great detail.
-Thus, here you can find many interesting and deep details that are not described well on an average programming related site.
+Thanks to my approach, you can find many interesting and deep details that are not described well on an average programming related site.

 #### Warning